-During the internship, the student is expected to exhibit initiative, cooperation, enthusiasm and creativity and to maintain a professional appearance.
-Reliability and promptness are emphasized.
+During the internship, the student is expected to be punctual, polite, conscientious, friendly, a team player, and to maintain a professional appearance.
 Students should be aware that they are representing AUD, and professionalism in their approach to internship will reflect on AUD and its students and alumni, potentially leading to an enhanced relationship with the employer and greater employment opportunities.